daniel769/freeze-frame-validator/README.md

 freezedetect filter, to generate freezedetect output

 ### Assumptions made
-The program and Class _FreezeValidator_use runs on already generated ffmpeg freezedecets reports
+* The program and Class _FreezeValidator_ runs on already valid generated ffmpeg freezedecets reports
+* input files contains pair only of lavfi.freezedetect.freeze_start and lavfi.freezedetect.freeze_end although a valid input can contain a lavfi.freezedetect.freeze_start without its matching lavfi.freezedetect.freeze_end